wumm-project/RDFData/Ontologies/README.md

 ### Evolution Tree

 A conceptualisation of the TRIZ Evolution Trees as developed in (Shpakovsky 2016).

 * EvolutionTrees/AircraftPropulsionDeviceExample.ttl - Application to the
   Aircraft Propulsion Device Evolution described in a paper of N. Shpakovsky
 * EvolutionTrees/BoatExample.ttl - Application to the Boat Evolution in
   (Koltze/Souchkov 2018)
 * EvolutionTrees/EvolutionTrees.ttl  - The Evolution Tree Ontology (ETO)
-* EvolutionTrees/ScreenExample.ttl - Application to the Screen Evolution in
+* EvolutionTrees/DisplayExample.ttl - Application to the Display Evolution in
   (Shpakovsky 2016)